ayushxx17/ai-data-agent-assignment/README.md

 It allows users to ask natural language questions about sales data, which are automatically converted into SQL queries, executed on a SQLite database, and visualized with tables and charts.

 🚀 Features

--->Backend (FastAPI)
+🔹 Backend (FastAPI)

-.Loads and cleans CSV data into SQLite.
+.📥 Loads and cleans CSV data into SQLite

-.Exposes an /api/ask endpoint that takes natural language queries.
+.🌐 Exposes an /api/ask endpoint that takes natural language queries

-.Returns SQL, summary, rows, and chart metadata.
+.📊 Returns SQL, summary, rows, and chart metadata

-.Swagger UI available at /docs.
+.📖 Interactive API docs available at /docs (Swagger UI)

--->Frontend (React + Vite)
+🔹 Frontend (React + Vite)

-.User-friendly interface to type queries.
+.🖊️ User-friendly interface to type queries

-.Displays summary, SQL, chart (bar/line/pie), and results table.
+.📈 Displays summary, SQL, chart (bar / line / pie) and results table

-.Supports download to CSV and copy SQL to clipboard.
+.💾 Supports download to CSV and copy SQL to clipboard

-.Styled with TailwindCSS and powered by Recharts.
+.🎨 Styled with TailwindCSS and powered by Recharts

 📂 Project Structure
 ai-data-agent-assignment/
 ├── ai-data-agent        # Backend (Python, FastAPI)
 │   ├── backend          # FastAPI app